Commonly asked questions on the legal issues relating to religious discrimination in the workplace

 Good employment practices

 People professionals have a key role in creating fair and inclusive workplaces.
-As part of coherent diversity, inclusion and employee engagement strategies, employers should undertake thorough reviews or equality analyses of policies and working practices to remove unfair discrimination and bias.
-HR have a key role in creating open workplace cultures where to be different is not a problem but an asset.
+As part of coherent inclusion, diversity and employee engagement strategies, employers should undertake thorough reviews or equality analyses of policies and working practices to remove unfair discrimination and bias.